What is a Fractional CMO and How Can One Help Your Company?

 As the name clearly suggests, the fractional executive enables companies to benefit from senior marketing advice, and C-level management without paying the full price.
 In other words, you’ll have a fully dedicated executive marketing leader onboard to help supplement your current marketing team or build one from the ground up.
 Best of all, your company doesn’t have to carry the fully-burdened costs of a C-level hire.

 Fractional CMOs aren’t just for well-oiled companies.
 Whether you want 10, 15, 20, or more hours of consultation a week, these consultants will work with your schedule, needs, and budget.
-Contracts are typically for 6 months or longer, giving the CMO plenty of time to establish or reshape your marketing initiatives and strategies.
+Contracts are typically for 6 months or longer, giving the CMO plenty of time to establish or reshape your marketing initiatives and strategies after the initial marketing audit.

 Most fractional CMOs have spent decades in either mid-level or senior management roles, helping to develop innovative marketing strategies and build a raft of notable brands.
 When you bring one on board, you will get a C-level partner, senior marketing advice, and an expert leader with the expertise to efficiently get the job done.
 This is especially the case for companies wanting to develop clear go-to-market roadmaps.